JoinColony/colonyNetwork/docs/_Interface_IColonyNetwork.md

 Get a replacement log entry (if set) for the log entry _id in the mining cycle that was at the address _reputationMiningCycle

-*Note: colonyAddress will always be set if the replacement exists*

 **Parameters**